 - Apply the wax to bare paint.
 Prep the surface by decontaminating and removing old layers of wax.
 Take a look at this article I’ve written about how to prepare your car for waxing.

 - Use a mild pH neutral car shampoo to wash your car.
-Never use dish soap, and don’t use a traffic film remover unless you intend to remove the wax.
+Never use dish soap, and don’t use a traffic film remover.

 - Keep the paint clean to avoid contaminants like bugs, tree sap and bird mess from eating into the wax and reducing its life span.